Will New Tax Be A Spoiler For Indians' Love Of Gold?

 The analysis by Kotak Institutional Equities said gold prices had gone up by 300% between FY 2008 and FY 2017.
 But the love story has not been the same in the last five financial years (FY 2013-17), when only half the gold consumption of the past decade was recorded, not to mention virtually flat gold prices.

-It’s no wonder that under the new Goods and Services Tax (NYSEMKT:GST) implemented as of July 1, gold, according to some, has been given special treatment.
+It’s no wonder that under the new Goods and Services Tax (GST) implemented as of July 1, gold, according to some, has been given special treatment.
 The tax has been kept at 3%, nowhere near the 18% suggested by some experts.

 GST is a uniform tax across India, doing away with almost all other forms of taxes for businesses.
 So high is this precious metal on an average Indian’s shopping list that even the 3% tax, up from the current 1.2%, has raised the hackles of buyers.
 Some have even suggested that the “high” GST (in reality, just 1.8% more) would once again lead to the smuggling of gold into the country.